Symmetry-protected self-correcting quantum memories: Discussion

 We have shown that spin lattice models corresponding to 2D SET ordered boundaries of thermally-stable 3D SPT ordered phases protected by a suitable 1-form symmetry can be self-correcting quantum memories.
 The key features of these 1-form symmetric models are that the bulk excitations are string-like and confined, and that the symmetry naturally couples bulk and boundary excitations to confine the later as well.

 We have presented two explicit examples of 3D self-correcting quantum memories protected by 1-form symmetries.
 The understanding and classification of such 3D models remains largely unexplored.
 A natural class of candidates are the (modular) Walker-Wang models~\cite{BulkBoundary1,Walker2012,vonKeyserlingk13,Burnell2013,Wang2017}, which possess many of the desirable properties we seek.
 In particular, if the input anyon theory to the Walker-Wang construction is modular, then all bulk excitations are confined, while the 2D boundary contains a copy of the input anyon theory.
 One can consider building 1-form symmetries into these types of models, as has been done by Williamson and Wang~\cite{williamson2017hamiltonian} for a class of models based on the state sum TQFTs of Ref.~\cite{cui2016higher}.
 (We note this is similar to the way that Ref.~\cite{BulkBoundary1} `decorates' a Walker-Wang model with a 0-form symmetry.)
 The 2-group construction of Ref.~\cite{kapustin2017higher} presents another interesting family of models that warrants further investigation.
 In the stabilizer case, another possible approach to construct 3D models with 1-form symmetries is to ``foliate''~\cite{bolt2016foliated, brown2018universal} a topological stabilizer code with emergent 0-form symmetries.
 As an example, foliation of a $d$-dimensional topological CSS code with emergent $q$-form symmetry generates a $(d{+}1)$-dimensional generalized RBH-type model with a $(q{+}1)$-form symmetry.
+A rigorous classification of all boundaries of such 1-form SPT phases -- including the RBH model -- remains an interesting open problem.

 In the examples we have explored, we have seen the necessity of the bulk SPT-ordering in order to have a self-correcting boundary, and for the bulk SPT-ordering of these models to be thermally stable.
 A common viewpoint is that a self-correcting quantum memory should be topologically ordered at nonzero temperature.
 While this has not been proven to be strictly necessary, it has been observed to be true for many examples under Hastings' definition for topological order at $T\geq 0$ \cite{hastings2011topological}.
 (For example, 2D commuting projector Hamiltonian models and the 3D toric code all lack topological order at $T\textgreater0$, corresponding to the absence of self-correction.)
 Our examples provide further support to this perspective.